ethancharles02/compression/README.md

 #### Basic instructions
 Once run, the program should bring up the Graphical User Interface (GUI).

-From the GUI you should be able to use the browse buttons to select an input file/folder and an output folder.
+From the GUI you should be able to use the file/folder buttons to select an input file/folder respectively, and you can use the browse button to select an output folder.
 If you don't select an output folder, then the result will be placed in the same folder as the input file/folder.
 There should be a drop down menu to choose which algorithm for compression you would like to run, as well as an option to choose either compression or decompression.

 Once you have input those locations and settings, you should be able to click the run button, and a window will pop up with the results of the compression/decompression and the input path and output folder used.